-If, as the result of a "change of control" of the Company, Mr. Franco experiences an "event of termination" as described above, he is entitled to a severance payment of one years' salary and is able to exercise any outstanding Options concurrently with the completion of any take-over bid or within 30 days in the event of termination after a change of control which is not a take-over bid or similar transaction.
+If, as the result of a Control Change Messrs.
+Franco or Roux experience an Event of Termination, each is entitled to a severance payment of one years' salary and can exercise any Options previously granted, concurrent with the completion of any take-over bid or within 30 days in the event of termination after a change of control which is not a take-over bid or similar transaction.

-At any time in circumstances where there is no cause for termination and no change of control, by the provision of written notice of termination from the Company, the Company is obligated to provide Mr. Franco with a severance payment equal to 1.5 times his monthly salary for every year of service up to 8 years (or a maximum total of 12 month's salary).
+At any time in circumstances where there is no cause for termination and no change of control, by the provision of written notice of termination from the Company, the Company is obligated to provide Messrs.
+Caba, Peer, Franco and Roux with one year's written notice of termination, or at the Company's sole discretion, payment of one year's salary in lieu of notice, or a combination thereof.

-The termination and change of control treatment of Share Based Awards granted to each NEO are not specified in the Executive Agreements or Subsidiary Agreement and are therefore governed by the terms of the Company's LTIP.
+The termination and change of control treatment of Share Based Awards granted to each NEO are not specified in the Employment Agreements and are therefore governed by the terms of the Company's LTIP.